karlklin/math-competition-redux-learning/README.md

 - async actions
     - if action strict mode is on you cannot modify the state in the callback (either using `then()` or `async/await`)
     - you can work around this by having `@action` for callbacks or to wrap callback with `action()` or `runInAction`
-    - but the simplier way is to just to use `@action` to modify the state
+    - but the simpler way is to just to use `@action` to modify the state
 - nicer approach using `flows`

 ## Modifiers